lineGrip NANO

 Generalities

-• Never use ratchets for highlining
+• Never use a ratchet for highline practice

-This equipment is absolutely not made for highlining.
-Find more information on our website highline.fr
+You can find more information on our website highline.fr

 How to determine the tension in your slackline ?